-You go outside after a storm and notice that a lot of your roofing shingles are now laying on the ground.
-You may want to replace your old roof before the next nasty storm brushes through.
+If you go outside after a storm and notice that a lot of your roofing shingles are now laying on the ground, you may want to replace your old roof before the next nasty storm brushes through.
 Your roof is your first line of defense after all.

 1. Are You Licensed?